The shattered lands

 Mololom Shatter

-Baanjax was once a united landmass, but a cataclysmic event fractured it into thousands of floating islands, defying gravity and hovering above a bottomless void.
-Today, this shattered land is a maze of airborne landmasses, with fragments drifting like scattered puzzle pieces.
-Nowhere is the devastation more clear than in the Mololom region, where the breaking was most violent.
-The islands here are smaller and more chaotic, forming a dense, asteroid-like cloud of broken rock along the edge of the Soulgate—a mysterious barrier said to shield Crudilex from horrors beyond.
+Nowhere is the devastation of Baanjax’s history more clear than in the Mololom region, where the breaking of the landscape was the most violent.
+The islands here are smaller and more chaotic, forming a dense, asteroid-like cloud of broken rock along the edge of the Soulgate, a mysterious barrier said to shield Crudilex from horrors beyond.

 Rokal

 Rokal is the last surviving city of the Mololom people in the shattered expanse of Baanjax.
-Once a thriving hub of their civilization, Rokal now serves as both a cultural sanctuary and an Arch Whale rearing ground.
-It remains fortified against the ancient enemies of the Mololom from Bozzeto, an adversary from a war fought thousands of years ago.
-However, the history of that conflict—like much of the pre-desolation world—has been almost completely lost, eroded by time.
+A thriving hub of a living culture preserving its long and complex history.
+Rokal now serves as both a cultural sanctuary and an arc whale rearing ground.
+It remains fortified against the ancient enemies of the Mololom, the cenotaph from Bozzeto, an adversary from a war fought thousands of years ago.
+However, the history of that conflict, like much of the pre-desolation world, has been almost completely lost, eroded by time.

-The city is the spiritual heart of their culture, home to grand temples dedicated to Rahido, the Father Arch Whale.
-Rahido is believed to be the progenitor of all arch whales and the guardian of the Mololom people.
+The city is the spiritual heart of their culture, home to grand temples dedicated to Rahido, the progenitor of all arc whales and the guardian of the Mololom people.
 In the present day, Rokal has become a sacred temple city where the Mololom people preserve this fading heritage.
-It is here that young Mololom are trained in the revered art of arch whaling, a skill essential for navigating the perilous skies of the shattered lands.
+It is here that young Mololom are trained in the revered art of arc whaling, a skill essential for navigating the perilous skies of the shattered lands.

 Divialto

-Divialto Clouds, as they are called, are living, shape-shifting predators that prowl the skies of the Shatter.
+Divialto clouds are living, shape-shifting predators that prowl the skies of the Shatter.
 These awakened beings take the form of serene wildlife or playful, harmless shapes drifting lazily through the air.
-However, beneath their fluffy exteriors lies a dangerous truth: a jellyfish-like core of gaseous mass, capable of unleashing deadly tendrils.
+However, beneath their fluffy exteriors lies a jellyfish-like core of gaseous mass, capable of unleashing deadly tendrils.

 These clouds are patient and cunning hunters, preying on the curious and unwary.
-Their preferred method is to lure creatures closer with their deceptive appearances, then strike with blinding speed, wrapping their victims in tendrils and pulling them into their suffocating interiors.
-Divialto Clouds are feared by all who traverse the shattered skies, posing a constant threat to arch whale riders, airship crews, and any brave soul who dares to travel the cloudroads.
+Their preferred method is to lure creatures closer with their deceptive appearances, then strike with blinding speed, wrapping their victims in tendrils and pulling them into their suffocating interiors. divialto clouds are feared by all who traverse the shattered skies, posing a constant threat to arc whale riders, airship crews, and any brave soul who dares to travel the cloudroads.

 Nonstar

-Beneath the Iarian island mote lies a vast network of megalithic structures, hidden from the stars.
+Beneath the Iarian island mote lies a vast megalithic structure, hidden from the stars.
 Now known only as the Nonstar, this prison was designed to contain divine energy.
 Within its impenetrable walls, godly beings may enter but can never leave.

 Over the centuries, the balance of power within the Nonstar has become disturbingly unclear.
-The Lumen cultists worship these shattered remnants of divinity, yet it is uncertain whether they are the captors or the captives.
-The deformed gods, hollowed and bereft of purpose, may hold sway over their followers, warping their minds and eroding their free will.
+The deformed gods, hollowed and bereft of purpose, still hold sway over their followers, warping their minds and eroding their free will.
 Conversely, the cultists' own identities fade as they lose themselves to their grotesque worship.
 Within the Nonstar, captor and captive have become indistinguishable, their identities slowly stripped away.

 Anrahm of Udora

 Nestled within the chaotic skies of Baanjax, Anrahm serves as the seat of power for Udora, the master of the shattered realm.
-Known as the "City of Moths," it is a beacon of her authority and a reflection of her enduring rule, which has remained unchallenged for decades.
+Known as the "City of Moths," it is a beacon of her authority and a reflection of her enduring, unchallenged rule.

 Iarin

 The largest and most prominent of Baanjax’s motes, Iarin is a colossal floating island, its sheer size rivaling that of a small continent.
-Suspended above the endless abyss of the shattered realm, it serves as the heart of Baanjax and the foundation of its power.
+Suspended above the endless abyss of the shattered realm, it serves as the heart of Baanjax.

-This entwinement between host and parasite forms the backbone of Iarin’s society.
-The Coranth regard their bond with the Iari as a sacred and symbiotic relationship, seeing it as a gift of unity rather than a burden.
-In return, the Iari grant their hosts a mysterious ability to manipulate the mysterious energies of the Manderwind that flow through the shattered skies of Baanjax.
+This symbiosis between host and parasite forms the backbone of Iarin’s society.
+The Coranth regard their bond with the iari as a sacred and symbiotic relationship, seeing it as a gift of unity rather than a burden.
+In return, the iari grant their hosts the ability to manipulate the mysterious energies of the Manderwind that flow through the shattered skies of Baanjax.

 Bozzetto

 Bozzetto is the seat of the Great Boz Archives, Crudilex’s largest and most storied structure.
+And home to the ancient and wise Centopah people.
 Towering above the surrounding landscape, the archive is a monolithic castle of impossible scale.
-Its interior is a labyrinth of cavernous halls, endless corridors, and vast chambers, each brimming with the accumulated knowledge of mortalkind, spanning from its earliest days to the present.
+Its interior is a labyrinth of cavernous halls, endless corridors, and vast chambers, each brimming with the accumulated knowledge of mortalkind.

-The archive is not merely a library; it is a fortress, an indomitable bastion of wisdom and history.
-Within its walls reside ancient awakened stone golems, beings who are intrinsically bound to the archive itself.
-These sentient guardians are as eternal as the archive they serve, having watched over its priceless troves of knowledge since time immemorial.
+The archive is not a library but an indomitable bastion of unsullied, undiluted wisdom and history.
+Its vast structure protects its collected knowledge from the poison of mortal morality, opinion, and time.
+Within its walls reside ancient awakened stone golems, the cenotaph, beings who are intrinsically bound to the archive.
+These sentient guardians are as eternal as the archive they serve, having watched over its troves of knowledge since the dawn of history.
 Each golem possesses an intricate connection to the archive, able to access its vast contents as though the knowledge were etched into their very being.

-Both the archive and its golems predate the shattering of Baanjax into its scattered motes.
-Like the Mololom people, the golems are indigenous to the region, enduring the devastation that sundered their homeland.
+Both the archive and its golems predate the shattering of Baanjax.
+Like the Mololom people, the cenotaph are indigenous to the region, enduring the devastation that sundered their homeland.
 Despite the chaos, they have maintained their stewardship, ensuring that the legacy of Crudilex endures, preserved within the fortress's stone walls.

 Wiltwind